Davis8483/MCBE-Shovel-Land-Claim/README.md

 <sup>add gif</sup>

 ## Claim blocks

 This addon uses a block balance for claim creation.
 Your claim block balance is displayed in the main menu of the claim shovel.
 You will obtain x number of claim blocks(set by admin) for every hour you play.

-# Compatible Marketplace Addons
-## Gravestone, by Darkosto
-Gravestones can be broken by players even if they don't own the claim...

 ---